 In this study, the work of the Holy Spirit, found in John 16, Jesus continues to prepare His disciples for what lies ahead.
-He warns them of the tremendous battles they will face, then reassures them that by the power of the Holy Spirit He will always be with them.
+He warns them of the tremendous battles they will face, and then reassures them, that by the power of the Holy Spirit, He will always be with them.

 Verse 1: "I have said all these things to you to keep you from falling away."

-This verse begins with "I have said all the things" which indicates there is no break between this chapter, chapter 16, and chapter 15.
+This verse begins with "I have said all the things" which indicates there is no break between this chapter, chapter 16, and chapter 15, (our previous study).

-Concerning the phrase "falling away," some translations use the word "stumble" at any rate the word translated as used in the New Testament always means "to cause one to fall into sin or apostasy."
+Concerning the phrase "falling away," some translations, use the word, "stumble."
+In the New Testament, it always means, "to cause one to fall into sin, or apostasy."

-And in our previous study, John 15, Jesus warned the disciples, as well as all His followers, including us, to expect persecution from the world.
-In this verse He told them the reason for His warning was to keep them from falling away under the pressures and persecution of the religious community that was sure to come.
+Here, He told them the reason for His warning, was to keep them from falling away under the pressures and persecution of the religious community, that was sure to come.

 Verse 2: "They will put you out of the synagogues.
 Indeed, the hour is coming when whoever kills you will think he is offering service to God."

-Although Jesus had previously warned the disciples of the persecution they would suffer it was, for the most part, a reference to persecution they would receive while in His presence, but here Jesus tells them that after He is gone the persecution will continue.
+Jesus had previously warned the disciples of the persecution they would suffer, it was for the most part, a reference to the persecution they would receive while in His presence; now He tells them the persecution will continue, even after He is gone.

 To be put out of the synagogue was a dreaded penalty.
 It meant a loss of social acceptability, employment, and all access to the religious life they loved.
-The excommunicated person was considered to be worse than a pagan and was an object of total rejection and hatred.
+The excommunicated person was considered to be worse than a pagan, an object of total rejection and hatred.

-Jesus warned them that the time was coming when rejection toward the disciples or followers of Christ would become so entrenched and powerful that whoever would kill one of them would actually believe it would be pleasing to God.
+Jesus warned them that the time was coming when the rejection would become so entrenched and powerful, that whoever would kill one of them would think they were pleasing God.

-According to history the early Jews didn't actually participate in the death of Christians.
-What they did was to mislead the Romans by claiming the Christians were not actually Jews.
+According to history, the early Jews did not actually participate in the death of Christians.
+They mislead the Romans by claiming the Christians were not actually Jews.
 This left the Christians with no legal exemption from the requirement of worshiping the emperor.

-If you remember they used this same tactic to trick the Romans into crucifying Jesus by telling them that Jesus claimed to be a king; which the Roman Empire would not allow.
+They trick the Romans into crucifying Jesus, by telling them Jesus claimed to be a king; which the Roman Empire would not allow.

 Verse 3: "And they will do these things because they have not known the Father, nor me."

-Even today there seems to be an uncompromising animosity against Christians from the ones who don't know God and Jesus.
+Even today, there seems to be an uncompromising animosity against Christians from the ones who do not know God.

 Verse 4: "But I have said these things to you, that when their hour comes you may remember that I told them to you.
 "I did not say these things to you from the beginning, because I was with you. "

-The disciples were beginning to grasp the meaning of Jesus' words and were overwhelmed with the effect His departure would have, but only regarding themselves.
-Instead of rejoicing with Jesus that He would soon rejoin the Father and live in eternal glory, they were thinking of their personal loneliness and suffering.
+The disciples were beginning to grasp the meaning of Jesus' words.
+They were overwhelmed with the effect His departure would have on them.
+Instead of rejoicing with Jesus that He would soon rejoin the Father, and live in eternal glory, they were thinking of their personal loneliness and suffering.

 Verse 6: "But because I have said these things to you, sorrow has filled your heart."